langenhagen/barn-bookmark-manager/doc/bookmark-manager-ideas.md

 - search with fuzzy search and include `tags`, `*.site.txt` files, bookmark paths, bookmark urls, names, recency
 - show list view of matches browseable with up-down arrow keys keys
-- show preview of the currently selected bookmark with url, name, comment, rating, and excerpt of textual copy from `site.txt`
+- show preview of the currently selected bookmark with url, title, comment, rating, and excerpt of textual copy from `site.txt`
 - write updated array values to `folders`
 - write updated array values to `ids`